FuzzyNoodle/Fuzzy-Spooder/README.md

 - Includes simple UI, using
   - Rotory-encoder with push button
   - 0.96 inch monochrome OLED
-- May provide filament status/low warning to user throught web page hosting
+- May provide filament status/low warning to user through web page hosting
 - May provide indication when the print job is done, throught non-existant of filament weight variation.

 ### Stage 2: Multiple Weight Estimators + Controller